Edge states for second order elliptic operators in a channel: Families of Hill's operators

 and when the real line $\R$ is cut at the location $x_0 \in \R$.
 By Lemma~\ref{lem:E_eigenvalue_of_h}, we have

 Adapting the proof of Theorem~\ref{th:main-Hill} shows that

 Since $V$ is uniformly (hence locally) bounded, all Cauchy solutions to $-\psi'' + V \psi = E \psi$ are well defined and continuously differentiable on the whole line $\R$.
 This implies that the maps $x_0 \mapsto \ell^\pm_{\chi, t}(x_0, E)$ are also continuous.
-In particular, since the index $M$ depends only on the homotopy class of the loops, we have
+In particular, since the index depends only on the homotopy class of the loops, it is independent of $x_0 \in \R$.
+So